Andrew Fellows PhD

 I have been a Graduate Analyst and a regular presenter at ISAPZURICH, and served on its Program Committee for two years.
 My lecture Letting Go of Success, delivered at its 2014 Jungian Odyssey, was published by Spring Journal Books in 2015.

-I am proud to be an active member, and to serve on the Bibliothekskommission, of this illustrious institution, which was established by Jung himself in 1916, because I feel it is the heart and soul of classical Jungian psychology.
-The Club is predominantly German-speaking.
+I am proud to be an active member of this illustrious institution, which was established by C.G.
+Jung himself in 1916, because I feel it is the heart and soul of classical Jungian psychology.
+I am also ca. 10% employed there as a librarian.

 I am a member of the SMMR to bridge my past and present careers in science and psychology.
 As Gregory Bateson put it: "The major problems in the world are the result of the difference between how nature works and the way people think."